mnot/I-D/link-hint/draft.md

 * Content Model: array (of strings)
 * Specification: [this document]

-Content MUST be an array of strings, contain preferences.
+Content MUST be an array of strings, contain preferences ({{!RFC7240}}, Section 2).
 Note that, by its nature, a preference can be ignored by the server.

 ## precondition-req